rupali18082003/SH-nodejs-capstone-1/README.md

 # Node.js capstone project-1
-Here I gonna create a static server with vanilla node.js.
+Here we gonna create a static server with vanilla node.js.